Help when you can’t agree

 - Parental responsibility order – an order granting a parent or carer the legal rights

-and responsibilities of a parent – for more information see the Gingerbread factsheet Parental responsibility.
+and responsibilities of a parent.
+For more information see our page on parental responsibility.

 - Child arrangements order – sets out when a child sees and stays with a particular person, usually a parent.
-These orders have replaced contact and residence orders
+Find out more about child arrangements orders at Civil Law Advice.

 - Specific issue order – to decide a particular point of dispute, such as where a child will go to school, or which religion they should follow